patrickpdude/word-testimony/content/posts/divorce-remarriage.md

 # The Conclusion

-Whether you are the one divorced or if you are marrying a divorcee, ***if you marry you will commit adultery.*** There is no exception.
+Whether you are the one divorced or your intended spouse is a divorcee, ***if you marry you will commit adultery.*** There is no exception.
 To claim that Jesus (and the Mosaic law and the creation purpose of God) permits remarriage while a spouse is alive is to adopt the very same position the Pharisees held and thought they could trip Jesus up with.
 Those who hold such a position ignore the rest of God's Word to their peril and add man's rebellious twisting of marriage to what He has spoken.

 No Spirit-filled husband will divorce his wife or get remarried while his wife is still alive.
 No Spirit-filled wife will get remarried while her husband is alive.

-**Believers are called to represent God - Who always keeps His promises.**
+**Believers are called to represent God - Who always keeps His promises.
+Let the world see God in you by keeping your covenant.**

 >For how do you know, O wife, whether you will save [your] husband?
 Or how do you know, O husband, whether you will save [your] wife?
 (1 Corinthians 7:16 NKJV)